-If someone not connected to your group begins talking with a youth, leaders must call that youth over to the group to remove the youth from the situation.
-If that doesn't work and the stranger is persistent, one adult must remove the group and engage them in an activity while another adult talks with the stranger.
+If someone not connected to your group begins talking with a youth, leaders must call that youth over to the group.
+This removes the youth from the situation.
+If removing the youth doesn't work and the stranger is persistent, one adult must remove the group and engage them in an activity while another adult talks with the stranger.